Summary of Key Requirements

 The purpose of the Online Journal of Rural Research & Policy is to expand publication opportunities for scholars in our field.
 The journal is a peer-reviewed, online publication.
 It publishes academic and community-based research, commentary, and policy articles focused on the Great Plains in a way that is of interest to both academic and community audiences.
 The goal is not only to present theory, but to stimulate discussion, encourage more research on rural issues, and improve access to information that promotes decision-making that enhances rural people and places.

 Reports of original investigations in any area of research and policy that affect rural areas are sought.
 Scholars, students, community development practitioners and policy makers are encouraged to submit original articles for review.
 We encourage submissions on topics in all disciplines: arts, sciences, education, engineering, agriculture, architecture, law, medicine, veterinary medicine, pharmacology, public health, the environment, ethnicity, demographics and others.
-For information on whether your work "fits" with the mission of the Journal, please contact Dr. Bonnie Lynn-Sherow, firstname.lastname@example.org.
+For information on whether your work "fits" with the mission of the Journal, please contact either Dr. Tuan Nguyen at firstname.lastname@example.org or Dr. Mary Kohn at email@example.com.

 The researcher's method is important only with regard only to its suitability for the study undertaken.
 The diversity of the field of mass communication should mean that we will accept studies employing a wide variety of methods.

 The journal recruits invited works and, at the same time, is a peer-reviewed publication.
 The editors will review manuscripts, send them out to reviewers and will advise co-editors.
 As typical with peer review, the reviewer does not know the identity of the author.
+We aim to provide the first decision to either send out for review or desk reject within 28 days of initial submission.
+Once we send the manuscript out for review, we will provide the first round of reviews within 2-3 months.
 The result of the review may be acceptance, acceptance contingent on revision, or rejection.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.